arindamdawn/arindamdawn.com/site/content/post/the-feynman-technique.md

 **Make it simple and use analogies**

 * Feynman was famous for being able to explain difficult physics concepts in the simplest of terms using analogies.
 Analogies are a powerful tool to understand key concepts and keep them embedded for a long period of time.

+While in my school and even during my college days, I had this confusion of cations and anions.
+It's quite simple but I often used to get confused while determining which one is positive and which is negatively charged.
+While reading the book 'A mind for numbers', I came across a simple analogy which can easily clear the confusion.
+Cation can be thought of as a 'Cat'.
+Now cat has 'paws' so cations are positive.
+While anions can be thought of as 'Onions' which tend to make us cry so they are negative.
+I know it's quite silly but these funny analogies stick to our brain for an indefinite period contrary to lengthy bookish explanations.

+> "What I cannot create, I do not understand." - Richard Feynman

 Feynman's Technique makes use of these 4 simple yet powerful steps to learn virtually anything.